onnx/onnx-mlir/docs/ConstPropagationPass.md

 For each constant tensor defined by ONNXConstantOp, we get an array buffer associated with it by using function `getArrayFromAttributeOrBuffer`.
-The buffer is created from DenseElementsAttr at the first time we reach an ONNXConstant.
+The buffer is created from DenseElementsAttr at the first time we reach an ONNXConstantOp.
 For the other reaches, the buffer is obtained from the buffer pool.

 To allocate an array buffer for the result, we use function `allocateBufferFor`